harrytran998/test-microservices/README.md

 # in main directory
 docker-compose up

-# in a separate terminal, inside classifieds-app
+# in a separate terminal, inside client-app
-yarn
-yarn watch
+yarn && yarn watch
 ```

 ## Deploy